isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 similarities among groups of samples based on functionally based shared mutation profiles.

-Now, what if we looked at the overlap on the pathway level?
+Turning this question around a little bit, what if we looked at the overlap on the pathway level instead?

 .. code-block:: sql